and the calm is deep where the quiet waters flow

 He said it with a flushed face, high up in the sky where no one could reach him, and Lan Sizhui tried not to feel bereft.
 He tried not to be scared of those secrets which Jingyi held hidden from him.

-He tried not to think of himself in twenty or thirty years, drinking wine in a shabby little inn, full of remorse for things he never dared to do or say.
+He tried not to imagine himself in twenty or thirty years, drinking wine in a shabby little inn, full of remorse for things he never dared to do or say.

 “If one day you want to tell someone,” Sizhui said, “then I’ll listen to you.”